-garment sector, where females constitute 80 percent of factory workers (Khatun et al., 2007).
+growing ready-made garment sector, where females constitute 80 percent of factory workers and approximately 15 percent of women aged 16-30 work in this sector (see Heath and Mobarak, 2015 and references therein).
 In terms of wages, Kapsos (2008) finds that women in the non-agricultural sector earn 21 percent less per hour than men while Ahmed and Maitra (2010) find that gender wage gaps are substantially higher in urban areas.
-While the literature on estimating gender wage gaps in developing and transition countries is fairly large (e.g., Appleton et al., 1999; Chi and Li, 2008; Nordman and Roubaud, 2009; Nordman et al., 2011), evidence documenting the influence of cognitive and non-cognitive skills on gender wage gaps in a developing country context is scarce, primarily due to data limitations.
-With new data that allow us to identify these skills and traits in a developing country, our aim is to contribute to this line of research.
+While the literature on estimating gender wage gaps in developing and transition countries is fairly large (e.g., Appleton et al., 1999; Chi and Li, 2008; Nordman and Roubaud, 2009; Nordman et al., 2011), evidence documenting the influence of cognitive and noncognitive skills on gender wage gaps in a developing country context is scarce, primarily due to data limitations.
+With new data that allow us to identify these skills and traits for Bangladesh, to the best of our knowledge, our paper is among the first to contribute to this line of research examining the importance of cognitive and noncognitive skills in explaining gender wage gaps in a developing country.3